Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Take him with you,” her king replied.
 “Do no harm to him, make sure he gets everything he needs.
 Tolerate him,” he added, seeming to note her lack of enthusiasm.

-“Too scary for you, little human?” said another mockingly.
-“You’d best learn to toughen up if you want to survive down here!”
+“Are we too scary for you, little human?” teased another.
+“Too many fangs and claws?
+You’d best learn to toughen up if you want to survive down here!”

-“That’s enough!” the king said, and everyone fell silent.
-“Leave my owner alone!
-She has committed a noble sacrifice this night and she is undeserving of your scorn!"
-Terra looked up at him in surprise.
 “I’m sure you all have better things to do,” the king said to the other Werelupes with a sweeping gesture.
 “Dawn approaches.
-We will feast for this tomorrow eve!
+We will feast for this victory tomorrow eve!
 I expect a good bounty for it, so rest up for your hunts!”

 A wave of affirmations swept through the crowd and the Werelupes dispersed.
 They scampered away into various tunnels that lined the walls of the enormous cavern Terra realised she was in.
 The natural cave had been built up with wooden walkways and bridges, and decorated with creatures’ skulls and enormous curved ribs from something the size of the Turmaculus.

 "Oh," the king said with a bit of a self-conscious grin.
 "You see how little experience I have with your kind."
 He paused.
-“I apologise for their careless remarks,” he added.
-“I will not let them speak to you that way again.”
+“I apologise for their careless remarks.
+I will not let them speak to you that way again.”

 Terra stared up at him, not quite sure what to make of his concern.
 “Thanks,” she said, wiping her tears on her sleeve.
-“I got seasick on the way over.
-And they didn’t feed us very much… I’m hungry and thirsty.”
-She quickly added, “But I don’t think my stomach could handle any food right now anyway, so I guess I’m just thirsty.”

 The Werelupe frowned, and his lip curled upward to show a bit of fang.
 “I thought I told those pirates to treat my owner well,” he growled.
-“I will make them suffer double whatever they inflicted upon you.”
+“I will make them suffer double what they inflicted upon you.”

 “Please don’t,” Terra said.
 “Enough’s—you’ve already done enough.”